h4cc/awesome-elixir/README.md

 * [Introducing Elixir ](http://shop.oreilly.com/product/0636920030584.do) - A gentle introduction to the language, with lots of code examples and exercises by Simon St. Laurent and J. David Eisenberg (2013).
 * [Programming Elixir](http://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).
 * [The Little Elixir & OTP Guidebook](http://www.exotpbook.com/) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
-* [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013).
+* [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).

 ## Editors
 *Editors and IDEs useable for Elixir/Erlang*